xiaoshan1994/xiaoshan1994.github.io/content/english/about.md

 As my weight is always on the edge of nomal and overweight, I am forced to develop the good habit of running regularly.
 Besides, I am keen on reading e-books, listening music and watching streaming vedios and TV series (Sherlock is my favourite).
 I also keep an eye on tweets in case I missed other big names' moment of glory (Today our team's work on XXX has been published.
 Oh, when is it my turn?).

+I am also a newcomer to the website construction and some basic programming tasks.
+In CML, we use input-output analysis(IOA), material flow analysis(MFA) and life cycle analysis(LCA) for the environmental impact assessment.
+I am eager to compile and analyse large data sets to understand the environmental consquences of economic activity.
+Welcome to have a chat!

 ---
 ## Chinese Profile